carlhorwitz/capstone/README.md

 ## Dataset Introduction

 In this project, I have ensembled multiple datasets to enhance my analysis.
 My primary datasets were downloaded from InsideAirbnb, a website that does quarterly scrapes of the Airbnb site.
 Their data includes pretty much any/all listening information provided in an Airbnb post.
 Data is separated into major metropolitian areas.
 The dataset from Denver contained over 5250 listings, with 75 features to a home.
 Another dataset from Airbnb contained all the reviews for the Denver listings.
-This contained over a quarter million individual reviews, with around4000 of the listings having at least one review.
+This contained over a quarter million individual reviews, with around 4000 of the listings having at least one review.
 The listings information did not include any addresses, but did include the neighborhood.
 I wanted to get more specific information about the home's location so I used the given latitude and longitude and the Walk Score API to gather information about how walkable, bikeable and accessible to public transit each location is.

 ---
 ## Deliverables

-README.md: provides instruction and overview of the project
+1. README.md: provides instruction and overview of the project

-1. Prepoccessing Folder
+2. Prepoccessing folder
 * `01. cleaning.ipynb`: First round of cleaning
 * `02. api.ipynb`: Walk Score API pull
 * `03.
 NLP_on_listing.ipynb`: Sentiment Analysis on description columns
 * `04.
-Working_with_the_price.ipynb`: Cleaning up the price column
+Working_with_the_price.ipynb`: Cleaning up the price column.
+Created two datasets to work with all listings and a more affordable subset.
 * `05.review_sentiment_analysis.ipynb`: Analyzing the sentiment of reviews for each listing.
 * `06.
 EDA.ipynb`: EDA exploration

-2. Price Predictor Folder
+3. Price Predictor folder
-* `00. baseline_exploration`: Finding baseline and intitial model testing.
+* `00. baseline_exploration_1500`: Finding baseline and intitial model testing.
 * `01. bagging_pipelind.ipynb`: Grid searching a bagged trees model
 * `02.
 ET pipeline.ipynb`: Grid searching a extra trees model
 * `03. gradient_boost_pipeline.ipynb`: Grid searching a gradient boost trees model
 * `04.
 RF pipeline.ipynb`: Grid searching a random forest model
 * `05.
 RF_log_pipeline.ipynb`: Grid searching a random forest with a log transfomation
 * `06. neural_network.ipynb`: Neural Network model
+* `xx. baseline_exploration_450`: Finding baseline and intitial model testing if I wanted to utilize a more affordable subset of listings.

-3. images- Folder containing various imagines made throughout EDA and modeling.
+4. images- folder containing various imagines made throughout EDA and modeling.

-4. streamlit- folder housing the streamlit_app.py and its associated pages
+5. streamlit- folder housing the streamlit_app.py and its associated pages

-5. presentation - pdf of the presentation, also found at
+6. presentation- pdf of the presentation, also found at

+7. data- folder containing original and cleaned datasets

 ---

 ## Executive Summary

-Using the data that was provided by Airbnb and bringing in other ouside resources (WalkScore API and Natural language processing (NLP)) I was able to create a model that reduced an baseline Root Mean Square Error (RMSE) score of 133 down to 85.
+After collecting and cleaning data that was provided by Airbnb and other ouside resources (WalkScore API and Natural language processing (NLP)) I ran a wide range of prelimiary ML models (Extra Trees, Nueral network, Random Forest, Gradient Boost...) to try to predict the price of a listing.
+I took the best peforming models and did further parameter adjustment to try to find the best model.
+I ended up settling on a Bagging Regressor that fairly accurately predicted the price of a rental property while taking into consideration the market.
+I was able to create a model that reduced an baseline Root Mean Square Error (RMSE) score of 133 down to 84.

-After running a wide range of ML models (Extra Trees, Nueral network, Random Forest, Gradient Boost, Bagged Trees...)
-I was able to settle an Extra Trees model that fairly accurately predicted the price of a rental property while taking into consideration the market.